-We compared these results to those obtained when using a single fixed $r=$5, 10 or 15 (Figure \ref{fig:2vars_margpp}, bottom).
-Interestingly, in Scenario 1 the best performance was observed for $r=5$, despite the data-generating truth being strongly non-linear (Figure \ref{fig:2vars}).
-In Scenario 2 the results were highly robust to $r$, as one might expect from the true effect being near-linear.
-These results support that using a moderate $r=5$ may achieve a good compromise between inference and computation, we thus used $r=5$ in our remaining examples.
-We observed very similar results in Scenarios 3-4 (Figure \ref{fig:2vars_margpp_sc3}) and Scenarios 5-6 (Figure \ref{fig:2vars_margpp_sc4}).
-That is, the effect of censoring, model complexity and misspecifiying covariate effects remained largely analogous under truly GH and PH data.
-We explored further the effects of misspecification by repeating the simulations in Scenarios 1-2 but now setting $F_0$ to have asymmetric Laplace errors $\epsilon_i \sim \mbox{ALaplace}(0,s,a)$, where $a=-0.5$ is the asymmetry and $s$ the scale in the parameterization of \cite{rossell:2018}.
-We set $s$ such that the residual variance remains the same as for Normal $\epsilon_i$, that is $s= \sigma^2 / [2 (1+a^2)]=0.1$.
+The results for Scenarios 3-4 are in Figure \ref{fig:2vars_margpp_sc3}, and for Scenarios 5-6 in Figure \ref{fig:2vars_margpp_sc4}.
+The effect of censoring, model complexity and misspecifiying covariate effects were largely analogous to Scenarios 1-2.
+To explore further the effects of misspecification, we repeated the simulations in Scenarios 1-2 but now setting $F_0$ to have asymmetric Laplace errors $\epsilon_i \sim \mbox{ALaplace}(0,s,a)$, where $a=-0.5$ is the asymmetry and $s$ the scale in the parameterization of \cite{rossell:2018}.
+We set $s$ such that the error variance was equal to the Normal simulations, that is $s= \sigma^2 / [2 (1+a^2)]=0.1$.
 Figure \ref{fig:2vars_margpp_alapl} shows the results.
 These are similar to Figure \ref{fig:2vars_margpp} except for a slight drop in the power to include active covariates.

 Finally, we explored the effect of omitting covariates by analyzing the data from Scenarios 1-2 but considering that only $x_{i1}$ was actually observed, \textit{i.e.}~removing $x_{i2}$ from the analysis.
 Figure \ref{fig:2vars_margpp_omitX2} shows the results.
 Relative to Figure \ref{fig:2vars_margpp}, under Scenario 1 there was a reduction in the posterior evidence for including $x_{i1}$.
 Such reduction was not observed in Scenario 2, presumably due to $x_{i1}$ being correlated with $\log(1+x_{i2})$ and hence picking up part of its predictive power.